Omar-Elmofty/vtr_in_airsim/README.md

 Different Examples of the python client usage can be found in `~/Airsim_Forked/PythonClient/multirotor`

-## Setup Unreal Enviroment <a name="SettingEnv"></a>
+## Setup Unreal Environment <a name="SettingEnv"></a>

-You can setup an enviroment by downloading it from Epic Launcher and following the instructions in this video [link](https://www.youtube.com/watch?v=1oY8Qu5maQQ&t=305s).
+You can setup an environment by downloading it from Epic Launcher and following the instructions in this video [link](https://www.youtube.com/watch?v=1oY8Qu5maQQ&t=305s).
 You will need Unreal Engine to be installed on a windows machine though, and the files will have to be transfered

 ## Install AirSim Interface <a name="AirSimInterface"></a>